Sterling firm at seven-year high against weakening euro

 investors reeling.

-The SNB has been a major buyer of euros and had stepped up
+The SNB has been a major big buyer of euros and had stepped

 currency from appreciating.

-But with the cap abandoned, a big support for the euro has
+But with the cap abandoned, a big support for the euro - it

 "We are seeing euro weakness across the board.
 The SNB